ramaguptalol/git-complete-learning/Git-Roadmap.md

    - [ ] Practise pulling and pushing changes.

 ## 4. Advanced Git and GitHub commands and features
-   - [ ] Learn about branches, for example creating and merging branches
+   - [ ] Learn about BRANCHES, for example creating and merging branches
    - [ ] Learn advanced Git commands, such as, git rebase, and git reset.
    - [ ] Learn to resolve merge conflicts
    - [ ] Learn about GitHub workflows, actions and codespaces.